kirkstrobeck/hydrator/README.md

 # Hydrator

-### Reduce bundle size by pruning unnecessary hydration
+### Reduce bundle size by pruning unnecessary hydrations

 Get all the benefits of building in React without the processing and bundle size burdens of redundant hydration.
 In other words, React doesn’t need to control everything.